psiz-org/psiz/README.md

     * Use git to clone the latest version: `git clone https://github.com/roads/psiz.git`
     * Use git to clone a specific release, for example: `git clone https://github.com/roads/psiz.git --branch v0.2.2`

-**Note:** PsiZ also requires TensorFlow 1.14, which is not installed automatically since is not included as a dependency of the PsiZ package (in setup.py).
-You must explicitly install TensorFlow 1.14 (tensorflow or tensorflow-gpu).
+**Note:** PsiZ also requires TensorFlow 2.0, which is not installed automatically since it is not included as a dependency of the PsiZ package (in setup.py).
+You must explicitly install TensorFlow 2.0 (tensorflow or tensorflow-gpu).
 This allows users to specify whether they use a GPU enabled version of TensorFlow.
-The package will soon be updated to use TensorFlow 2.0.

 ## Quick Start
 There are four predefined embedding models to choose from: